Installation

 pip install "aspire[gpu-12x]"

-By default if the required GPU extensions are correctly installed, ASPIRE should automatically begin using the GPU for select components (such as those using nufft).
+By default if the required GPU extensions are correctly installed, ASPIRE should automatically begin using the GPU calls to our nufft module.

-Because GPU extensions depend on several third party packages and libraries, we can only offer limited support if one of the packages has a problem on your system.
+Using GPU in other areas of the code is still an experimental feature and requires a minor configuration setting to enable cupy.
+See the ASPIRE Configuration for details.
+Because GPU extensions depend on several third party softwares and machines vary wildly, we can only offer limited support if one of the packages has a problem on your system.
+We are currently expanding GPU code coverage.

 Generating Documentation